Photographic History of Table Mountain

 primitive, but passage up Lone Pine Canyon was possible in the cars of the early 1920s.
 Along

-Lone Pine Canyon Road water stops were placed to fill car radiators as needed.
+Lone Pine Canyon Road, were placed water stops to fill car radiators as needed.
 Cars

-would have to usually stop half way up to cool and get their radiators
+would usually have to stop half way up to cool, and get their radiators

 filled!
 The road was full of